Ambrick/sort_algs_js/README.txt

+This small project was created to implement the most popular sorting algorithms in JS and test it.

-To run testing of the sorting algorithms use "node ./_tests_/testSortingAlgs.js" in nodejs
+To run testing of the sorting algorithms use "npm test".